23 Jun Rodney’s desk makeover

-Before I knew my British partner I didn’t really know the UK.
+Before I knew my British husband, I didn’t really know the UK.

-Since we bought the village house, it’s my partner traveling to us for the weekends.
+Since we bought the village house, it’s my husband traveling to us for the weekends.
 This last year, besides still not mastering the French language, I saw him starting to appreciate the French life style.
-My partner’s parents are adorable and my children consider them as their grandparents. always very happy to see them.
-Last year they made the difficult decision to sell the house they lived in for 43 years and moved to Brighton to be closer to their daughter and her family.
+My husband’s family lives in Brighton.

 Brighton is amazing.
 It’s eclectic, artistic and very bohemian.
 I can spend hours in ‘The Lanes’ filled with vintage stores and restaurants.
 My absolute favourite store in The Lanes, is Snooper’s paradise.
 An in-door flea market you’ll never leave empty handed, but you have to be prepared to roll up your sleeves and lose a few hours to this treasure hunt.
 But this blog is not about the UK, although I must admit that some ‘beautiful finds’ from Brighton have found its way to our house already.

-Moving house, meant a lot of reorganisation for my partner’s parents and knowing how much I love vintage furniture, quite a few pieces have already made its way to France.
-And so did Rodney’s desk.
+When my husband’s parents moved house, we were given Rodney’s (my father in law’s desk.
 I was thrilled by the thought of having this desk with lots of drawers for all my stuff.
 My other desk, already confiscated by my daughter, only had two drawers.
 Rodney had bought this desk in the beginning of the seventies.
 Is was already second hand back then and bought for 20 pounds.
-Before they had their children, my partner’s parents lived in a small cottage and the desk was placed in the white attic room, with a Turkish rug underneath.
+Before they had their children, my husband’s parents lived in a small cottage and the desk was placed in the white attic room, with a Turkish rug underneath.
 Rodney, being a solicitor did spend a lot of time behind this desk, overlooking the colourful English garden.
 I have never seen any pictures of this cottage in a tiny countryside hamlet, but the description makes me think of Kate Winslet’s cottage in the movie ‘The Holiday’, so romantic.
 The desk was moved to its new home, a former coach house in a larger town, where it was placed in the bay window of the drawing room, always with fresh flowers from the garden on it.
 I never heard of a ‘drawing room’ before I met my partner.
 A drawing room is a second living room.
 The word comes from ‘withdrawing’ so basically a place where people and their guests could ‘withdraw’ after dinner.
 It all sounds very ‘Downton Abbey’ to me.
 When the family expanded the desk got moved to a small office in the back of the house and was all the time piled with documents and books.

 When the desk arrived in France, it looked like this: